 One of Park City’s best selling points is its close proximity to the Salt Lake International Airport.
 Not many ski resorts can say that their guests can fly in, get settled into their lodging and hit the slopes all in one day!
 The 35-minute distance from the airport pins Park City as one of Ski Country’s most accessible resorts, which makes schlepping all your kiddos and their gear that much easier.
 Plus, with convenient shuttles from the airport, a free bus system and several ski in ski out options available, you don’t even need to rent a car!

 For great ski in ski out access, an on-site day care and on-mountain activities like the alpine coaster and Flying Eagle Zipline, we recommend spending your family ski trip at the Grand Summit Hotel, located in the heart of the Canyons and within walking distance of restaurants and rental shops (if you plan on renting your ski and snowboard equipment).
-The Grand Summit also recently completed a $15 million renovation where no stone was left unturned.

 Once you’ve settled into your accommodations, take a shuttle from your accommodation over to Historic Main Street to explore the many eclectic shops and restaurants.
 Park City includes 100-plus restaurants in walking distance, so finding something the whole family will love is an easy task.
 Afterward, be sure to stop by the bench around mid-Main Street to see the iconic Franz The Bear statue for a quick photo before finishing the night with a scoop of ice cream at Java Cow.

 Day 2: Ski from Canyons Village and visit Gorgoza Tubing Park